0xis-cn/0xis-cn/blog/friends.md

 [good-read]
 ```

-By 'read' I intended to mean the 'calm reading in a library' genre, which may be an anachronistic demand for modern Web.
+By 'read' I mean the 'calm reading in a library' genre, which may be an anachronistic demand for modern Web.
 However the practical standard is only turgid look, with topics from abstruse to frivolous.

-[Backlit](https://backlit.neocities.org/) and older [Popzazzle](https://popzazzle.blogspot.com/) by Bob Leggitt amplified the grievance against present-day Internet, commonly distorted as against specific entities or political issues.
+[Backlit](https://backlit.neocities.org/) and older [Popzazzle](https://popzazzle.blogspot.com/) by Bob Leggitt grieves against present-day Internet.

-[Donald Simanek](https://dsimanek.vialattea.net/)'s observation of declining education as an emeritus professor of physics really got me, but the remainder is not intellectually interesting enough.
-(Yes, average geeks enjoy the materials on pseudoscience, which however reminded me of my childhood rendering the devices horrific.)

 [Justin B Rye](http://jbr.me.uk) is my ideal kind of guy who talks about science fiction in a tavern all afternoon regardless of who is sitting opposite.

 [Our Long Walk](https://www.ourlongwalk.com/) by Johan Fourie exhibits history and agony of South Africa in an economist's view.

-[Panta Rhei](https://www.andrewsun.net/panta-rhei) by Weixiang Sun may be too personal to list here, but I admire Sun's maturity as far back as enrollment in graduate school, through which progressive and 'non-woo' recommendations are given to college students.
-A researcher of material science, Sun also whispered the history and mathematical foundation of rheology or generally chemistry.
+[Panta Rhei](https://www.andrewsun.net/panta-rhei) by Weixiang Sun may be too personal to list here, but I admire Sun's maturity as far back as enrollment in graduate school, a must-have quality to give progressive advice to college students.
+A researcher of material science, Sun also recalls the history and mathematical foundation of rheology or general chemistry.

-[Stephen Wolfram](https://writings.stephenwolfram.com/)'s writings and books serve as harbingers of proper computer science.
+[Stephen Wolfram](https://writings.stephenwolfram.com/)'s writings and books are harbingers of proper computer science.

 [Tales of Time Forgotten](https://talesoftimesforgotten.com/) by Spencer McDaniel is an active blog on classical studies, partly listed for second-degree links there.